FRC1458/tirtouga/README.md

-# team1458-cookie
+# tirtouga
-FRC Team 1458 Java Code
+FRC Team 1458 Java Code, legacy code.
+More of a backup than anything else.